 These individuals are students with disabilities and they, like thousands of students every year, experienced the magic and transformation that study abroad instills in everyone’s lives.
 It shows that everyone can experience them – disability or not.

 Many students with disabilities believe that studying abroad is out of the question because of the fears or worries they have, but people like Juanita and her supportive team are trying to change that -- with spreading the word that all should be able to experience what they got to experience.
 In the past few years, these young people are assisting to extend awareness about studying abroad with a disability – and it’s working!

 Students with Disabilities: How You Too Can Study Abroad

 When looking over the Institute of International Education (IIE) research on students studying abroad with disabilities, we see that there has been a rise in interest -- and that’s mostly because there is more information, support, and assistance now for those who need it.

 At the same time, the numbers of students with disabilities actually studying abroad could be higher.
-In the 2006/7 school year, it was reported that only 116 institutions were providing assistance to those with a disability in order for them to study abroad.
+In the early 2000s, it was reported that only about 120 institutions were providing assistance to those with a disability in order for them to study abroad.